chainpoint/chainpoint-client-web/README.md

 - Add a container with id **chainpoint-client-web**.

-Chainpoint web client will render application directly in this container.
+The Chainpoint client will render application directly in this container.

 ```js
 <html>